ATTACHMENT ASSESSMENT

 Court Involvement

-I do Attachment Assessments for families involved with Children's Division and Family Court (as well as families who are looking for recommendations and treatment planning).
-Children's Division, or agencies contracted with Children's Division, are responsible for the administration of child welfare services.
-According to their website, "The Children's Division works in partnership with families, communities, the courts and other governmental entities toward ensuring the safety, permanency, and well-being of Missouri Children."
+I do Attachment Assessments for families involved with Department of Children and Families (DCFS) and Family Court (as well as families who are looking for recommendations and treatment planning).
+DCFS, or agencies contracted with DCFS, are responsible for the administration of child welfare services.

-To ensure the safety and well-being of a child(ren), Children's Division screens and provides training to individuals in order for them to become foster and adoptive parent(s).
-As part of this process, Children's Division ensures that prospective foster or adoptive parent(s) are in good health, both physically and mentally.
+To ensure the safety and well-being of a child(ren), DCFS screens and provides training to individuals in order for them to become foster and adoptive parent(s).
+As part of this process, DCFS ensures that prospective foster or adoptive parent(s) are in good health, both physically and mentally.
 It takes a physically and mentally healthy caregiver to be able to bond with a child and develop a secure attachment.
-So, when I provide an Attachment Assessment, I go by the understanding (based upon Children's Division's selection process) that the foster/adoptive parent(s) is physically and mentally healthy; and, consequently, able to to provide the foundation for a secure attachment.
+So, when I provide an Attachment Assessment, I go by the understanding (based upon DCFS selection process) that the foster/adoptive parent(s) is physically and mentally healthy; and, consequently, able to to provide the foundation for a secure attachment.